califano-lab/single-cell-pipeline/README.md

 raw.mat <- readRDS('tutorial/pbmc.rds')
 ```

 N.B.
-If your data are in 10x format, you can load your data as the following (you don't need to run this for the purpose of the tutorial):
+If  data are in 10x format, you can load your data as the following (you don't need to run this for the purpose of the tutorial):

 ```{r eval = FALSE}
 library(Matrix)